-TL;DR: We’ll be running an NFT auction demo for the Hedera community in the next few months at www.hedera.auction.
-All code will be available on open source, and more can be heard in April's Hedera Virtual Meetup.
+TL;DR: We ran an NFT auction demo for the Hedera community.
+The auction's code is available on GitHub, and more can be heard in April's Hedera Virtual Meetup.

 Like every open-source demo, the Hedera NFT auction started with an idea:

 "Leemon has some special HBAR silver/gold coins.
 We want to tokenize one of them (Leemon will stamp it) as an NFT on HTS, then we want to run an auction on HCS for people to be able to bid on the coin in fiat or hbars.
 All proceeds will go to charity.
 How hard would it be to build this as a semi-serious demo app so we can use it with the community?"